 Quick take: Based on the September S&P 500 average of daily closes, the Crestmont P/E is 115% above its arithmetic mean and at the 99th percentile of this fourteen-plus-decade monthly metric.

 Today the Institute for Supply Management published its monthly Manufacturing Report for September.
 The latest headline Purchasing Managers Index (PMI) was 60.8 percent, an increase of 2.0 percent from 58.8 the previous month.
 Today's headline number was above the Investing.com forecast of 58.0 percent.

-The April US Services Purchasing Managers' Index conducted by Markit came in at 53.1 percent, up 0.3 percent from the March estimate.
-The Investing.com consensus was for 52.5 percent.
-Markit's Services PMI is a diffusion index: A reading above 50 indicates expansion in the sector; below 50 indicates contraction.
+The September US Manufacturing Purchasing Managers' Index conducted by Markit came in at 53.1, up from the 52.8 final August figure.
+Today's headline number was above the Investing.com consensus of 53.0.
+Markit's Manufacturing PMI is a diffusion index: A reading above 50 indicates expansion in the sector; below 50 indicates contraction.